posit-dev/publisher/docs/vscode.md

 In VSCode, open the folder containing the project you want to deploy.
 In this version of *Posit Publisher*, the project must be in the top level directory.

-Open the *Posit Publisher* UI by clicking the icon in the left activity bar.
+Open the *Posit Publisher* UI by clicking the icon in the activity bar.

 ![](https://cdn.posit.co/publisher/assets/img/icon.png)